N. Zahle's School: History

-On 1 May 1851, Natalie Zahle launched a programme for the training of female private teachers.
 It developed into a proper School of education in 1861 after women had been given access to teach at Danish public schools in 1859.
 The gymnasium traces its history back to a programme that was introduced in 1877.
-The primary school now known as N. Zahles Seminarieskole was founded in 1895 as a preparatory school for the teachers college.
+The school now known as N. Zahles Seminarieskole was founded in 1895 as a preparatory school for the teachers college.
 The schools were opened to boys in the 1950s.
 The teachers' college was disjoined from the institution in 2002 and is now part of University College of Copenhagen.

 The school's first home was a small apartment in the no longer existing street Hummergade.
 It later moved to larger premises on Gammel Strand and finally to a new building on Nørre Voldgade in 1877.
 The school later took over several of the neighbouring buildings.

 Buildings

 Nørre Voldgade 7 was designed by Frederik Bøttger (1838–1920) and completed in 1877.